uqmars/constitution/Constitution.md

 12.4 A special meeting of the Executive Team shall be convened by the Secretary on the requisition in writing signed by not less than one-third (1/3) of the members of the Executive Team, which requisition shall clearly state the reasons why such special meeting is being convened and the nature of the business to be transacted thereat.

-12.5 At every meeting of the Executive Team a simple majority of 50% of members plus one (1) elected and/or appointed to the Executive Team as at the close of the last meeting of the Executive Team, shall constitute a quorum.
+12.5 At every meeting of the Executive Team a simple majority of over 50% of members elected and/or appointed to the Executive Team as at the close of the last meeting of the Executive Team, shall constitute a quorum.

 12.6 Subject as previously provided in this section, the Executive Team may meet together and regulate its proceedings as it thinks fit.